earth-sol/CoralPool/README.md

 ### ArrayObjectPool

 An `ObjectPool` backed by an internal array.
 It can expand by allocating a larger array.
 When that happens, the previous array is retained as a [SoftReference](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/lang/ref/SoftReference.html) to delay garbage collection as much as possible.
-You can manually release these references by calling its `releaseSoftReferences()` public method.
+You can manually release these previous array references by calling its `releaseSoftReferences()` public method.

 ### MultiArrayObjectPool